WaliMuhammadAhmad/LaneLineDetection/README.md

-Here's a README.md file for your Lane Line Detection project:
 # Lane Line Detection

 Lane Line Detection is a Python project for detecting and visualizing lane lines in images and videos using OpenCV and computer vision techniques.